Home

 In this variant there is no contact between the leader and the follower for four bars.
 That makes it almost impossible to lead if the follower does not recognize the variant.

 For this reason I mostly give a verbal instruction when dancing the variant with someone for the first time, e.g. I say "four turns" during the second dalsteg.
-As soon as the follower recognises the clapping that is no longer needed.
+As soon as the follower recognises the clapping, this is no longer needed.

 The variant is danced using the normal dalsteg for two bars.
 Then both the leader and the follower makes four turns outwards from each other with mazurka ("frykdal") steps.
 This is accompanied with loud hand claps on beat two and three on all the four bars.